WICG/file-system-access/AccessHandle.md

 System](https://wicg.github.io/file-system-access/#sandboxed-filesystem), and
 doesn't currently consider changes to the rest of File System Access API or how files in the host machine are accessed.

+This proposal does not consider accessing files stored using Storage Foundation API through OPFS or vice versa.

 ## What makes the new surface fast?